-The TAB and TEDC networks were augmented by local, regional, and statewide Chambers of Commerce, Alliance for Securing and Strengthening the Economy in Texas (ASSET), Texas Chamber of Commerce Executives (TCCE), Texas Society of Human Resource Management (SHRM), and the Better Business Bureau (BBB).
+The TAB and TEDC networks were augmented by the North Texas Commission, Texas Association of African American Chambers of Commerce, Alliance for Securing and Strengthening the Economy in Texas (ASSET), Texas Chamber of Commerce Executives, Texas Society of Human Resource Management, Texas Staffing Association, Better Business Bureau, Texas Business Leadership Council, and a growing list of economic development and industry groups.

 The survey was hosted on the Polco online civic engagement platform and designed and analyzed by the National Research Center.
 507 responses were collected from July 17, 2020 through October 30, 2020.
 Because this was a non-probability sample, the credibility interval is considered to be ± 8.8 percentage points.